pomadchin/path-to-recschemes/README.md

-# Code for the Recursion Schemes from Scratch talk
+# Code for the "A path to Recursion Schemes" talk

 This repository contains the code that was implemented for the [path-to-recschemes.pomadchin.com](http://path-to-recschemes.pomadchin.com/) talk.